fgoujeon/maki/doc/extra/state-set.md

 Maki exposes the `maki::state_set` class template to represent state sets.
 Internally, it's nothing more than a predicate, i.e. a function taking a `maki::state` and returning a `bool`.

-To instantiate a `maki::state_set`, you have to compose `maki::state_builder` objects with boolean operators, such as:
+To instantiate a `maki::state_set`, you have to compose `maki::state_mold` objects with boolean operators, such as:

 @snippet extra/state-set/src/main.cpp state-set